These pages focus on activities which often take place at the end of a research project, including:

 Thinking about depositing your data as part of your data management planning will help ensure that your data is ready for deposit at the appropriate time.
 For example, data repositories may ask you to meet minimum quality standards to make sure that your data can be understood and reused by other researchers.

 The UK Data Service's guide Depositing shareable survey data was specifically developed to support new depositors of large-scale surveys but the principles apply to a wide range of significant deposits.

 There are two elements to data citation.
 If you are publishing a dataset as part of your research output you will be expected to provide an accessibility statement, often referred to as a data access statement, in your published paper.
-If you are using existing or a third party dataset as part of your research you will be expected to cite the dataset in the text or in your references.
+If you are using existing or a third party dataset as part of your research you will be expected to cite the dataset.

 Data access statements are required for most publications that are publicly-funded.
-They are a requirement of many funders' data policies and are a requirement of the RCUK Policy on Open Access which states:
+They are a requirement of many funders' data policies and are a requirement of the UKRI Open Access Policy which states:

 Data access statements are used in publications to describe where supporting data can be found and under what conditions they can be accessed.
-The objective of the statement is to aid data discovery.
-Accordingly, data access statements need to include a persistent URL (e.g. a Digital Object Identifier (DOI)) which links directly to the dataset or to supporting documentation that describes the data in detail, how it may be accessed and any constraints that may apply.
+One objective of the statement is to aid data discovery.
+Accordingly, data access statements should include a persistent URL (e.g. a Digital Object Identifier (DOI)) which links directly to the dataset or to supporting documentation that describes the data in detail.

-A simple 'contact the author' instruction is not sufficient.
+A simple 'contact the author' instruction is not typically considered sufficient.

-The data access statement should be included in submitted papers, even if a persistent URL or DOI has not been issued.
+A data access statement should be included in submitted papers, even if a persistent URL or DOI has not yet been issued.
 The statement should be updated to include any persistent identifiers or accession numbers as they become available, typically when the manuscript is accepted for publication.

 The same principles of attribution and credit apply to research data as they do to other research outputs such as journal articles or books.
 Good data citation will acknowledge the original author/producer and will provide the information necessary to identify and locate the data.